InternetFreedomFoundation/archive/content/post/digital-transparency-a-right-to-information-report-for-october-2021.md

 +++
 author = 'Gyan Tripathi'
-categories = ['Anuradha Bhasin', 'internet shutdowns', 'transparency', 'Access to Information', 'Right to Information'] date = 2021-11-11T05:20:33Z description = '' draft = false slug = 'digital-transparency-a-right-to-information-report-for-october-2021'
+categories = ['Anuradha Bhasin', 'internet shutdowns', 'transparency', 'Access to Information', 'Right to Information', 'RTIReport'] date = 2021-11-11T05:20:33Z description = '' draft = false slug = 'digital-transparency-a-right-to-information-report-for-october-2021'
 summary = 'Since our last report for the month of September, IFF has filed 49 RTI requests.
-Here is an overview of the requests filed and an analysis of the responses we have received from the different public authorities. ' tags = ['Anuradha Bhasin', 'internet shutdowns', 'transparency', 'Access to Information', 'Right to Information'] title = 'Digital Transparency: A Right to Information Report for October 2021'
+Here is an overview of the requests filed and an analysis of the responses we have received from the different public authorities. ' tags = ['Anuradha Bhasin', 'internet shutdowns', 'transparency', 'Access to Information', 'Right to Information', 'RTIReport'] title = 'Digital Transparency: A Right to Information Report for October 2021'

 +++